 After moving to St. Croix in 1989 she spent the next twelve years as a volunteer at the Botanical Garden where she developed an abiding interest and love of tropical plants, later reflected in her paintings.

-In 2012 she was a founding member of the Artists Guild of St. Croix and helped develop and implement The Art Show at Canegata where she exhibited until 2018 when Hurricane Maria prevented the show.
+After retiring from the Botanical Garden she began painting her favorite tropical plants interspersed occasionally with local landscapes.
+Her work has appeared on the Caribbean Museum Center for the Arts calendar, and she has shown her work there.
+She later had two solo shows at St. Croix galleries.
+She was a founding member of the Artists Guild of St. Croix and helped develop and implement The Art Show at Canegata where she exhibited until 2018 when Hurricane Maria prevented the show.